andyjzhong/roast/README.md

 -   Add logic to create a new order history card on the click of Send.
 -   Add logic to pull back order ticket information back to the tab area.
 -   Disable editing of an existing order for MVP.
 -   Payment functionality.
-830 to 130
 -   Reverse order of order history to show most recent orders first.
-2:30 to 3.

 #### HTML & CSS
 -   Add a new order type indicator to differentiate between new orders and old orders.
 -   Add a New Order button.
 -   Minor responsive styling.
 -   Add wiggle for when new ticket orders are added.
-3 to 5:30

 #### Other
--   Adding a login modal.
-6 to 7
+-   Add a login modal.
+-   Add logic for logging in and logging out.
+730

 ![Day 3 Progress](https://i.imgur.com/ZD5Wol5.png)
 ![Day 3 Progress](https://media.giphy.com/media/vMLObyTvGXVsarJBYM/giphy.gif)